Centre international de formation européenne: The Trilingual Studies branch (English, French, German)

 Established over 40 years ago, the Trilingual branch of the Master in Advanced European and International Studies is the longest-standing educational programme of CIFE.
 Over the years, more than 2000 students, from over 100 countries, have followed this course.
 It is known to be one of the few master's programmes in European and International Studies where the languages of instruction are three: French, English, and German.
 The programme of the Trilingual branch includes terms in Nice, Berlin and Canterbury.
 A study trip to the European and international institutions completes the programme.
-The approaches adopted in this programme offer students and educators alike with enriching perspectives: in Nice, the French vision of Europe prevails; in Berlin the perspective on Central and Eastern Europe is approached, from a stand point which allows to analyse the Enlargement of the European Union process.
+The approaches adopted in this programme offer students and educators alike with enriching perspectives: in Nice, the French vision of Europe prevails; in Berlin the perspective on Central and Eastern Europe is approached, from a standpoint which allows to analyse the Enlargement of the European Union process.
 Overall, the Trilingual branch seeks to offer the students insight into the fundamental elements of European integration: French-German relations.